 Graduation with a Associate of Applied Science Degree in the Computer Maintenance & Networking Technology program requires successful completion of a comprehensive capstone course.
 Graduation with the Computer Network Technician Certificate requires the successful completion of COMPTIA's Network+ exam or a comprehensive capstone course.
-And graduation with the Computer Support Technician Certificate requires the successful comprehensive capstone course.
+And graduation with the Computer Support Technician Certificate requires the successful completion of COMPTIA's A+ exam or a comprehensive capstone course.